MicrosoftDocs/edge-developer/microsoft-edge/webview2/howto/chromium-devtools-protocol.md

 ## Use DevToolsProtocolHelper (Preview)

 > [!NOTE]
-> The DevToolsProtocolHelper NuGet package is currently in technical preview.
-While in preview, refrain from using the package in production applications.
+> The [Microsoft.Web.WebView2.DevToolsProtocolExtension][NugettestIntPackagesMicrosoftWebWebView2DevToolsprotocolextension] NuGet package is currently in technical preview.
+While in preview, refrain from using the package in production apps.

 [Microsoft.Web.WebView2.DevToolsProtocolExtension (Preview)][NugettestIntPackagesMicrosoftWebWebView2DevToolsprotocolextension] is a NuGet package created by the WebView2 team that provides easy access to Chromium DevTools Protocol features.
 The following examples describe how to use the geolocation functionality in Chromium DevTools Protocol in your WebView2 control.
 You may follow a similar pattern to use other Chromium DevTools Protocol features.